Technical trading tools you need to explore Forex market

-A trading platform is the workplace of a trader.
+A trading platform is a place where trader can make money online.
 You will use it to view and analyze the chats of financial instruments and make your trades.
 Below you can see the example of the terminal window.

 MT4 vs. MT5

-One of the frequently asked questions is what to choose – MetaTrader 4 or MetaTrader 5?
+One of the frequently asked questions among the beginner traders is what MetaTrader to choose – the 4th or the 5th version?

 MT4 has 4 types of pending orders: Buy Limit, Buy Stop, Sell Limit and Sell Stop.
-In MT5, there 2 additional orders: buy stop-limit and sell stop-limit.
+In MT5 there are 2 more: buy stop-limit and sell stop-limit.

-Unlike MT4, MT5 has a built-in economic calendar.
-To access it click “View” and choose “Toolbox”.
+Unlike MT4, MT5 has a built-in economic calendar you can access easily.

 Other articles in this section